-Your Directors have pleasure in presenting the Twenty Second Annual Report and theaudited statement of accounts of the Company for the year ended March 31 2016.
+Your Directors have pleasure in presenting the Twenty Third Annual Report together withthe audited financial statements for the financial year ended March 31 2017.

 |Particulars || |